CemOezcan/metalfi/README.md

 you will find a Python script `start.py`.
 Make sure that you are using the virtual environment, on which the required packages have been installed, and enter the command `python start.py`.
 This will start the meta-data calculations, the meta-model training as well as the generation of the experimental results.
 The results will be saved in subdirectories of `metalfi\metalfi\data`.
+On an average laptop, the calculations require approximately 20 hours to finish.

 ## Plots and Tables used in my Bachelor Thesis
 The generated plots and tables can be found in the folder `metalfi\metalfi\data\visual`.